fedhere/FPAI/README.md

   - Time analysis limitations of google satellite XYZ titles data

  ![Figure 3: Methodology data extraction](images/data_extraction.png)
-  Figure 3: Graph showing WorldFish Census -> Fish Ponds location per state -> Construction of Buffer around location -> Extraction of RGB images using: Python + QGIS + XYZ Tiles Google Satellite
+  Figure 3: Graph showing WorldFish Census -> Fish Ponds location per state -> Construction of Buffer around location -> Extraction of RGB images of size 2,000 x 2,000 pixels using: Python + QGIS + XYZ Tiles Google Satellite

 ## Data manual Labeling
   - Roboflow

 ![Figure 2: Examples annotated images](images/roboflow_annotations.png)
-Figure 2: Examples annotated images
+Figure 2: Examples annotated images in Ogun State

-![Figure 3: Distribution #ponds per image per state](images/dist_ponds_state.png) Figure 3: Distribution #ponds per image per state
+![Figure 3: Distribution #ponds per image per state](images/dist_ponds_state.png) Figure 3: Distribution number of Fish Ponds per image in all the states considered.
+There are on average XX amount of annotated Fish Ponds per image; the image with less Fish Ponds has XX and the one with more has XX annotated Fish Ponds.
+For Ogun states the team annotated 4,951 across X number of images.
+Delta state 2,981 across Y number of images, other states (maybe a table if we have several states.)

 ![Figure 4: Distribution fish pond sizes](images/dist_ponds_size.png)
-Figure 4: Distribution fish pond sizes
+Figure 4: Distribution of annotated Fish Pond area in m2 across all the states considered in this work.
+In average the area of the Fish Pond is XX m2, with some outliers whose size is >5,000m2.

 # Model Architectures
 ## YOLO Model